networkimprov/mnm/Protocol.md

   "headsum": uint    // checksum for the message header
 ```

-Messages carrying arbitrary data have the following required headers `(data)`:
+Messages carrying arbitrary data have the following headers `(data)`:
 ```
   "datalen":  uint,  // count of octets following the header
  <"datahead": uint>, // count <= datalen of octets which comprise a secondary header